 David Daniels: I start planning for the next year around September.
 Typically I begin my thinking with what I perceive are the needs of the church and where I feel that God is leading us and me, whether it's a greater focus on mission, community, personal sanctification, or another topic.

 Something we started this year and plan to do again next year is to give the whole year a theme.
-2011 was the "Year of Mission," and so every ...
+2011 was the "Year ...